seranotannason/memory-cli/design-doc.md

 - If the two cards have the same rank, the current player gets one point and the two cards are removed from the table.
 - Otherwise, players have 1.5 seconds to remember the two cards that have just been turned over before they are turned face down again.</br>

+If you wish to exit the game, press 'q'.</br>
 The player with the highest score after all cards have been turned over, wins!

 That's all, enjoy!